 NDVI = 0.6 to 1.0 represent Dense vegetation or tropical rainforest

-The NDVI rate can be calculated using raster calculator in ArcGIS.
+The NDVI rate can be calculated using a raster calculator in ArcGIS.

 Soil-Adjusted Vegetation Index

 In areas where vegetative cover is low (i.e., < 40%) and the soil surface is exposed, the reflectance of light in the red and near-infrared spectra can influence vegetation index values.
-This is especially problematic when comparisons are made between different types of soil which can reflect different amounts of light in the red and near infrared wavelengths (i.e., soils with different brightness values).
+This is especially problematic when comparisons are made between different types of soil which can reflect different amounts of light in the red and near-infrared wavelengths (i.e., soils with different brightness values).
 The soil-adjusted vegetation index was developed as a revision to the Normalized Vegetation Difference Index to correct for soil brightness influence when vegetative cover is low.
 The SAVI is structured similar to the NDVI but with the addition of a “soil brightness correction factor”

 (2)

-where NIR is the reflectance value of the near infrared band, RED is reflectance of the red band, and L is the soil brightness correction factor.
+where NIR is the reflectance value of the near-infrared band, RED is the reflectance of the red band, and L is the soil brightness correction factor.
 The value of L varies by the amount or cover of green vegetation: in very high vegetation regions, L=0; and in areas with no green vegetation, L=1.
 Generally, an L=0.5 works well in most situations and is the default value used.
 When L=0, then SAVI = NDVI.

 Leaf Area Index

-LAI is a measure of the total area of leaves per unit ground area and is directly related to the amount of light which plants can intercept.
-It is an important variable used for predicting primary photosynthetic production, evapotranspiration and as a reference tool for growing crops.
+LAI is a measure of the total area of leaves per unit ground area and is directly related to the amount of light that plants can intercept.
+It is an important variable used for predicting primary photosynthetic production, evapotranspiration, and as a reference tool for growing crops.

 (3)

-Where, LAI is the leaf area index and SAVI is the soil adjusted vegetation index.
+Where LAI is the leaf area index and SAVI is the soil adjusted vegetation index.

 RESULTS AND DISCUSSION